iesahin/xvc/book/src/ref/xvc-file.md

 Usage: xvc file [OPTIONS] <COMMAND>

 Commands:
-  track     Add file and directories to Xvc hash      Get digest hash of files with the supported algorithms recheck   Get files from cache by copy or *link carry-in  Carry (commit) changed files to cache copy      Copy from source to another location in the workspace move      Move files to another location in the workspace list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages remove    Remove files from Xvc and possibly storages untrack   Untrack (delete) files from Xvc and possibly storages share     Share a file from S3 compatible storage for a limited time help      Print this message or the help of the given subcommand(s)
+  track     Add file and directories to Xvc [aliases: t] hash      Get digest hash of files with the supported algorithms [aliases: h] recheck   Get files from cache by copy or *link [aliases: checkout, r] carry-in  Carry in changed files to cache [aliases: commit, c] copy      Copy from source to another location in the workspace [aliases: C] move      Move files to another location in the workspace [aliases: M] list      List tracked and untracked elements in the workspace [aliases: l] send      Send files to external storages [aliases: s, upload, push] bring     Bring files from external storages [aliases: b, download, pull] remove    Remove files from Xvc cache and storages [aliases: R] untrack   Untrack (delete) files from Xvc and storages [aliases: U] share     Share a file from (S3 compatible) storage for a limited time [aliases: S] help      Print this message or the help of the given subcommand(s)

 Options: